syncfusion-content/flutter-docs/Flutter/DateRangePicker/customizations.md

 ## Month cell customization
 You can customize the calendar month view by using the `monthCellStyle` of `SfDateRangePicker`.

-•    **Current month dates** – You can customize the current month date's text style and background of the `DateRangePicker` by using the [textStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/textStyle.html) and [cellDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/cellDecoration.html).
+•    **Current month dates** – You can customize the current month date's text style and background of the `DateRangePicker` by using the [textStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/textStyle.html) and [cellDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/cellDecoration.html) properties of [DateRangePickerMonthCellStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle-class.html)

 •    **Today date** – You can customize the today date text style and background of the `DateRangePicker` by using the [todayTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/todayTextStyle.html) and [todayCellDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/todayCellDecoration.html).